jhlywa/chess.js/README.md

 ```

 ### .put(piece, square)
-Place a piece on square where piece is an object with the form
+Place a piece on the square where piece is an object with the form
 { type: ..., color: ... }.
-Returns true if piece was successfully placed,
+Returns true if the piece was successfully placed,
-otherwise the board remains unchanged and false is returned.  `put()` will fail
+otherwise, the board remains unchanged and false is returned.  `put()` will fail
 when passed an invalid piece or square, or when two or more kings of the
 same color are placed.